wallacezichen/cse15l-lab-reports/lab3.md

 Here is the path to technical folder: `/Users/Wally/Desktop/CSE15L/docsearch/technical`

 ## `-maxdepth levels`
 The -maxdepth option is used with the find command in Linux to specify the maximum depth of the directory hierarchy to search.
-It limits the search to a certain level of directories, starting from the starting directory.(Description from ChatGPT)
+It limits the search to a certain level of directories, starting from the starting directory.(Description from ChatGPT, Prompt: What does find -maxdepth levels does and how to use it?)
 Input:
 `find /Users/Wally/Desktop/CSE15L/docsearch/technical -maxdepth 1 -name "#.txt"`
 Output: